ZenGo-X/Ethereum2.0-Resources/README.md

 Ethereum 2.0 is the next step in the evolution of the Ethereum platforms.
 It brings with it many changes, including Proof-of-Stake, Sharding, new client implementations, new cryptography and much more.

 There are a lot of write ups, and lot of information regarding Eth 2.0.
-This repository aims to be a curated list and concise of links to the best Ethereum 2.0 resources out their.
+This repository aims to be a curated and concise list of links, with minor introductions.

 ## Generally on Eth 2.0